michaelsharman/LT/README.md

 import * as columnResizer from '@caspingus/lt/src/assessment/extensions/accessibility/ux/columnResizer';
 ```

-The `index` module contains everything in `core` along with _all_ extensions.
+The `index` module contains everything in `core` along with _all_ extensions except themes.
 This is the largest file size (~400k) This is useful in development if you want to browse the extensions, but also if you happen to use all the extensions in your project.

 ```
 import { LT } from '@caspingus/lt/src/assessment/index';